TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/workspace-other.md

 	* [Migrate scripts and other automation](https://docs.microsoft.com/azure/databricks/workspace/migrate-workspace-urls#migrate-scripts-and-other-automation)
 	* [Find the regional URL for a workspace](https://docs.microsoft.com/azure/databricks/workspace/migrate-workspace-urls#find-the-regional-url-for-a-workspace)

-* [Configure custom DNS](https://docs.microsoft.com/azure/databricks/administration-guide/cloud-configurations/azure/on-prem-network#--option-configure-custom-dns) for VNet injected workspace
+* [Configure custom DNS](https://docs.microsoft.com/azure/databricks/administration-guide/cloud-configurations/azure/on-prem-network#--option-configure-custom-dns) for VNet- injected workspaces
 * Deploying Azure Databricks data plane resources to your own VNet lets you take advantage of flexible CIDR ranges.
 If your **current workspace cannot accommodate the required number of active cluster nodes**:

     * You cannot replace the VNet for an existing workspace